wp-plugins/worker/readme.txt

 1. Upload the plugin folder to your `/wp-content/plugins/` folder
 2. Go to the Plugins page in your website's WP-admin area and activate ManageWP Worker
 3. Visit [ManageWP.com](https://managewp.com/ "ManageWP")
-4. Sign up for a free 14 day trial and add your website
+4. Sign up and add your website

 Alternatively